google/WebFundamentals/src/site/tools/setup/devtools.markdown

 The easiest way create command-line short-cuts is to add aliases for common commands to your `bashrc` file.
-On Mac or Linux,
+On Mac or Linux:
-(see these <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/ms682057(v=vs.85).aspx">instructions for setting up Windows aliases</a>):

-* From the command line anywhere, type `vim ~/.bashrc
+* From the command line anywhere, type `vim ~/.bashrc`.
-* Add a new alias, for example, `master = 'git checkout master'`
+* Add a new alias, for example, `master = 'git checkout master'`.
 * From your source directory, run `master`.

 Another slightly more advanced way to create short-cuts is to <a href="http://dotfiles.github.io/">store dotfiles in GitHub</a>.
 One major gain: your short-cuts won't be device dependent.

-{% include modules/remember.liquid title="Note" list=page.notes.alias %}
+{% include modules/remember.liquid title="Note" list=page.notes.windows %}

 ##Set up responsive tools

-Checking your site's responsiveness needn't be a manual task of resizing the browser and watching for changes in behavior.
+Checking your site's responsiveness needn't be a manual task.
 Get at least one tool to resize the browser, and preferably one with image capturing so that you can compare multiple views.

 For Chrome,
-<a href="http://outof.me/responsive-inspector-beta-released/">Responsive Inspect Chrome extension
+<a href="http://outof.me/responsive-inspector-beta-released/">Responsive Inspect Chrome extension</a>
 visually shows the media queries of an opened site, lets you resize the site in the browser, and take a screenshot.

 <img src="imgs/inspector.png" class="center" alt="Responsive Inspector Chrome extension">

-To set-up and use the extension:
+To set up and use the extension:

 * <a href="https://chrome.google.com/webstore/detail/responsive-inspector/memcdolmmnmnleeiodllgpibdjlkbpim?hl=en">Download</a> the extension from the Chrome Web Store.
 * On any opened site,